 Myth: You need 8 hours of sleep a night

 The latest research shows that the right amount of sleep is very personal and should leave you feeling energized the next day.
 I'm a sleep doctor, and I've been a 6 ½ hour-sleeper my entire adult life.
+Don't miss these other 13 secrets sleep doctors won't tell you for free.

 Myth: Don't fall asleep with the TV on

 I've cured more insomnia than you can imagine by telling people it's OK to fall asleep with the TV on.
 A lot of people simply can’t turn off their brains, but watching TV helps.
 Put it on a timer so it doesn’t disrupt your sleep later in the night.
+Learn the best way to fall back asleep in the middle of the night.

 Myth: You can catch up on lost sleep on the weekend

 Sorry, but you can’t make up for too little sleep by sleeping more on the weekends.
 A Harvard study found that even if you snooze for an extra 10 hours on the weekend to compensate for only sleeping six hours a night for two weeks, those extra hours won’t improve your reaction times or ability to focus.
 Plus, sleeping late throws off your internal biological clock, which can lead to obesity, diabetes, and heart disease.
+Here are 22 more sleeping mistakes that give you insomnia.

 Content continues below ad